goto-bus-stop/aocmultiny/README.md

 Tiny NAT-traversing Age of Empires 2 Multiplayer client.

 > VERY work in progress, it's probably pretty difficult to get it to compile.
-I
-> symlink dependency `.lib`s into the `lib/` folder manually currently.

 The idea is to get a single portable zero-install executable that you can hand to a few friends and immediately start playing.
 No creating accounts, no